chainguard-images/.github/profile/README.md

   ...
 ```

-Make sure to specify the required platform, or the resultant SBOM will only cover the image manifest and not
+Make sure to specify the required platform, or the resultant SBOM may only cover the image manifest and not
 the contents of the image.

 ## Learn more